clementnader/cbtc_configuration_checking/survey_verification/README.md

 ### 3.1.
 Inputs to launch the tool
 - <ins>**CCTool-OO Schema**</ins>: It is an Excel file (.xls) provided in §3.1 of Core Data Preparation Format Specification (C_D413-2).
 It defines the schema of the DC_SYS_CORE file.

 - <ins>**DC_SYS**</ins>: It is an Excel file (.xls) provided in the project database C_D470.

+- *Optionally* <ins>**Block Def.**</ins>: It is an Excel file containing the denomination of the block limits (joints and buffers).
+It has to be formatted as follows:
+  - 2 lines of header.
+  - 1 column named CDV_ID (usually first column).
+It contains all blocks names from DC_SYS (sheet CDV).
+  - 2 columns LISTE EXTREMITES::LISTE SEGMENT_ID and LISTE EXTREMITES::LISTE EXT_ABS_SEG (usually the second and third columns).
+They contain respectively the list of limits segments and the list of the limits offsets.
+The element of the lists are separated with commas ';'.
+  - and multiple columns named OBJET EXTREMITE N, with N from 1 to the maximum number of block limits.
+Each column contains the name of the correspond limit that will appear in the survey.

+  The position of the columns is not relevant for the tool but the name of the columns is.

+If this file is not provided, the tool will automatically try to find the block limit names by mixing the two blocks of the limit (ex: JOI_AAA_MMM_BBB_NNN for joint between TC_AAA_MMM and TC_BBB_NNN).
+It will create various name patterns to try to adapt to the different projects.

 - <ins>**Survey file(s)**</ins>: They are Excel files (.xls, .xlsx or .xlsm) containing the surveyed information.
 As the template can differ, the user needs to specify to the tool:
    - the survey sheet name, or you can specify to use all the sheets of the file to get the survey data,
    - the first row containing the surveyed information (after the header line),